 Having multiple blank patterns and templates of blank wood signs is a great benefit for saving time and money.
 Create the shape and then create it freehand or in Word or PowerPoint.
 Print out and then use an End Mill router bit to route out the sign or cut out along the shape with a Jig Saw.

 If you are getting orders or are creating multiple wood signs for friends or family you will spend more time creating the wood sign shape from scratch.
-Creating one time shapes are great and they become master pieces.
+Creating one-time shapes is great and they become masterpieces.
 But let’s look at say 20 or 30 wood signs in a week.
 How do you keep ahead of those?
 And how do you keep the exact same shape and consistency between them?

 Purpose – Why Make Custom Router Patterns Templates

 You took a lot of time to create your original wood sign shape to make it precisely what you want.
-Wood sign templates makes them the same whether your making 10 or 50.
+Wood sign templates make them the same whether you’re making 10 or 50.

 Cutting shaped signs and templates with the router is quick and efficient for producing a sign over and over or for a specialized wood sign project or product.
 It ensures the shape and size of the wood sign is exactly the same over and over.

-Routing wood sign Template and patterns are not just for production numbers.
+Routing wood sign Templates and patterns are not just for production numbers.
 It can also be for a wood sign which may have the same lettering for the same sign.
-For example if you are routing letters for a last name or wedding wood sign some of the letters will be more than just one.
+For example, if you are routing letters for a last name or wedding wood sign some of the letters will be more than just one.

 We have discussed shapes and lettering.
 What about straight lines?
 How to cut a straight line with a router?
-I am not one to use router a wood sign with a straight edge without help.
-Templates and patterns also help with straight edges by providing the guide for you use a router bit with a ball bearing pilot.
+I am not one to use a router a wood sign with a straight edge without help.
+Templates and patterns also help with straight edges by providing the guide for you to use a router bit with a ball-bearing pilot.